Signs of Tramadol Abuse

 According to the Diagnostic and Statistical Manual of Mental Disorders, there are 11 criteria that characterize addiction.
 Depending on how many of the criteria apply, a person can have a mild, moderate or severe substance use disorder or addiction.

-- Spending a lot of time trying to obtain the drug
+- Spending the majority of time using, recovering from, or trying to obtain tramadol

 The development of tolerance and withdrawal symptoms are signs of a physical dependence on tramadol.
 Craving the drug is a very common sign of a psychological dependence.